jjf3/mediacore/docs/plex-setup.md

 ## Storage Configuration

-Sonarr is configured to use the following directory structure:
+Plex is configured to use the following directory structure:

 - **Download Path**: `/volume2`
 - **TV Library Path**: `